نوع مقاله : مقاله پژوهشی

 2 دانشیار، گروه فیزیک فضا، مؤسسه ژئوفیزیک، دانشگاه تهران، تهران، ایران

 3 استاد، گروه فیزیک فضا، مؤسسه ژئوفیزیک، دانشگاه تهران، تهران، ایران

 عنوان مقاله [English]

 The results showed that KMW method uses a proportionality constant to make the non-dimensional wave amplitude as order of the Rossby number and determines the constant empirically by matching distributions of pilot reports of turbulence to the pattern of TKE dissipation.
 For this reason, the EDR has the best fit with the location of observed CAT and the minimum value of Richardson number.
 This is while most values of the non-dimensional wave amplitudes calculated by the WVD and harmonic divergence analysis are less than unity and have values of the order of the Rossby number itself.
-At day 8 when the baroclinic wave and IGWs are at their peak of activity, the pattern of distribution of EDR by WVD indicates that there is moderate turbulence all around the jet stream region, and the maximum values of EDR are located below the jet core and in the jet-exit region, which is similar to the location of wave activity and location of CAT in previous studies.
-Also minimum values of Richardson number are at the jet-exit region where the maxima of EDR reveals moderate turbulence there.
-The distribution of EDR by KMW unlike the distribution of EDR by WVD, shows that in most areas of the flow there are no sign of turbulence except in a few patchy places near the jet region where moderate turbulence is predicted.
-Thus making use of an optimal WDV could improve the accuracy of detecting unbalanced part of the flow and predicting areas of CAT in the upper troposphere in the vicinity of the jet stream.
+On day 8, when the baroclinic wave and IGWs are at their peak of activity, the pattern of distribution of EDR by WVD indicates that there is moderate turbulence all around the jet stream region, and the maximum values of EDR are located below the jet core and in the jet-exit region, which is similar to the location of wave activity and location of CAT in previous studies.
+Also minimum values of Richardson number are at the jet-exit region where the maxima of EDR reveal moderate turbulence there.
+The distribution of EDR by KMW, unlike the distribution of EDR by WVD, shows that in most areas of the flow, there is no sign of turbulence except in a few patchy places near the jet region, where moderate turbulence is predicted.
+Thus making use of an optimal WDV could improve the accuracy of detecting unbalanced parts of the flow and predicting areas of CAT in the upper troposphere in the vicinity of the jet stream.